dratul/Signals-and-Systems-Theory-Lab-/lab_01/Lab_1_2/Lab_1_2_Basics_of_Numpy_MAtlplotlib.md

-# Lab 1.2 – NumPy for Data-Processing
+# Lab 1.2 – NumPy and Matplotlib for Data-Processing and visualization

 ## *Aim* : To understand basics of `Numpy` Python library for Signals and systems Lab.